allandunham/melange/README.md

 # This program was developed and tested on
 # Ubuntu 16.04
 #
+# Instructions assume you already have a
+# Dragonchain level-1 node setup with credentials
+# on your machine.
 #
-# All instructions are relative to the directory
+# All instruction paths are relative to the
-# named "melange"
+# directory named "melange"
 #
 #
 # Step 1 - to make, from command line run: